 On completion of this course, the student will be able to:

-- Show a good understanding of the occurrence and geological relevance of key fossil groups
+- Show a good understanding of the occurence and geological relevance of key fossil groups

 - Show a good understanding of key geological processes and settings involved in the formation and diagenesis of carbonate sediments, chemical sediments and siliciclastic sediments with emphasis on practical and field context and integration with palaeontology.